Anthony Ashley-Cooper, 7th Earl of Shaftesbury: Political career

-Ashley was elected as the Tory Member of Parliament for Woodstock (at that time a pocket borough controlled by the Duke of Marlborough) in June 1826 and was a strong supporter of the Duke of Wellington.
+Ashley was elected as the Tory Member of Parliament for Woodstock (at that time a pocket borough controlled by his first cousin George Spencer-Churchill, 5th Duke of Marlborough) in June 1826 and was a strong supporter of Arthur Wellesley, 1st Duke of Wellington.
 After George Canning replaced Lord Liverpool as Prime Minister, he offered Ashley a place in the new government, despite Ashley having been in the Commons for only five months.
 Ashley politely declined, writing in his diary that he believed that serving under Canning would be a betrayal of his allegiance to the Duke of Wellington and that he was not qualified for office.
 Before he had completed one year in the Commons, he had been appointed to three parliamentary committees and he received his fourth such appointment in June 1827, when he was appointed to the Select Committee on Pauper Lunatics in the County of Middlesex and on Lunatic Asylums.